Adversarial Detection: Attacking Object Detection in Real Time: Preliminaries

 \subsection{The Adversarial Filter}

 An adversarial filter refers to a perturbation added to the entire image.
 Thus, the adversarial filter is of the same size as the input image and is unperceivable by human eyes.
-Adversarial filters can be categorized as digital or physical filters.
+Based on where we apply the perturbation, adversarial filters can be categorized as digital or physical filters.